readytensor/rt_roberta_pii_redactor/README.md

 # Personally identifiable information (PII) Redactor with RoBERTa

 PII Redactor model using RoBERTa.
-The goal of this model is to remove personally identifiable information from text files.
+The goal of this model is to remove personally identifiable information from text documents.

 PII includes: